 An Official Website of the Commonwealth of Kentucky

 We want to encourage everyone to be safe and have fun.
-With that in mind, we've created this page as a SUMMARY of our hunting laws and intended solely for informational use and is applicable March - June, 2022.
-The exact wording of Kentucky's spring turkey hunting laws are provided in 301 KAR 2:142.
+With that in mind, we've created this page as a SUMMARY of our hunting laws is intended solely for informational use.
+The exact wording of Kentucky's turkey hunting laws is provided in 301 KAR 2:144.

-You can always review out Spring Hunting Guide, contact your Local F&W Law Enforcement Officer, or call our Info Center (1-800-858-1549) to help with unanswered questions.
+You can always review our Kentucky Spring Hunting Guide, contact your Local F&W Law Enforcement Officer, or call our Info Center (1-800-858-1549) to help with unanswered questions.

 Youth-Only Season - Two (2) consecutive days beginning on the first Saturday in April.